 I had thought it would be a good alternative for me to the Sealy Tarns track, which I had decided I would not be able to do, mainly due to my fear of heights!

 An unexpected obstacle

-The Red Tarns track turned out to be not the best either, if you have a bad fear of heights!
-Most of it was ok, but there was one section where there had been a bit of a rock fall.
+The Red Tarns track turned out to be not the best either if you have a bad fear of heights!
+Most of it was okay, but there was one section where there had been a bit of a rock fall.
 This left a narrow path right by the edge, the side of which plummeted down to the valley below. (or so it seemed to me!)

 Normally I’d say yes, thanks, fine!
 But I wasn’t.
 I told her I was just having a moment.
 She said she totally understood, and normally that was her.
 She offered to help me past that bit which she did, and I continued to the top.

 The views from the top were worth it, looking all over the mountain range and down to the village below.
 The Red Tarns are named for the red pond weed that grows in them, giving them a red covering.
 After walking the path around the tarns, I walked back down, stopping to take photos of the views along the way.